 Reasons we can share your personal information: Does Bruning State Bank share?
 Can you limit this sharing?
-For our everyday business purposes - such as to process your transactions, maintain your YES NO account(s), respond to court orders and legal investigations, 1123 110 or report to credit bureaus For our marketing purposes - YES NO to offer our products and services to you 11.5 140 For joint marketing with other financial companies NO NO For our affiliates' everyday business purposes - NO NO information about your transactions and experiences NO For our affiliates' everyday business purposes - NO We do not share. information about your creditworthiness INU vve do not share.
+For our everyday business purposes - such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus YES NO For our marketing purposes - to offer our products and services to you YES NO For joint marketing with other financial companies NO NO For our affiliates' everyday business purposes - information about your transactions and experiences NO NO For our affiliates' everyday business purposes - information about your creditworthiness NO We do not share.
 For our affiliates to market to you NO We do not share.
 For non-affiliates to market to you YES YES

-To limit our sharing If you want to limit our sharing of your personal information, please mail the form below or call us at 1-800-403-5889 to opt out.
-Please note: If you are a new customer, we can begin sharing your information 30 days from the date we sent this notice.
+If you want to limit our sharing of your personal information, please mail the form below or call us at To limit our 1-800-403-5889 to opt out. sharing Please note: If you are a new customer, we can begin sharing your information 30 days from the date we sent this notice.
 When you are no longer our customer, we continue to share your information as described in this notice.
 However, you can contact us at any time to limit our sharing.

 Questions?
-Call us at 1-800-403-5889
+Call us at 1-800-403-5889.